LLNL/quandary/README.md

 This project relies on Petsc [https://petsc.org/release/] to handle (parallel) linear algebra.
 Optionally, XBraid [https://github.com/XBraid/xbraid] can be linked to realize time-parallelization, and Slepsc [https://slepc.upv.es] can be used to solve some eigenvalue problems if desired (e.g. for the Hessian...)
 * **Required:** Install Petsc:

-    *Note: Use Petsc version <= 3.16!
-The newest release Petsc 3.17 (March 2022) is currently not compatible with Quandary - we will fix this soon.*

     Check out [https://petsc.org/release/] for the latest installation guide.
 On MacOS, you can also `brew install petsc`.
 As a quick start, you can also try the below:
     * Download tarball for Petsc 3.16 here [https://ftp.mcs.anl.gov/pub/petsc/release-snapshots/]
     * `tar -xf petsc-3.16.tar.gz`